Pérez's strong start helps Boston over Houston 5-1 - WHIZ News

 UP NEXT

-Red Sox: Nathan Eovaldi (6-2, 4.01) is set to start for Boston in the first game of a three-game series at the New York Yankees and Michael King (0-2, 2.86) on Friday night.
+Red Sox: Nathan Eovaldi (6-2, 4.01 ERA) is set to start for Boston in the first game of a three-game series against the Yankees and Michael King (0-2, 2.86 ERA) on Friday night.

-Astros: Zack Greinke (5-2, 3.67 ERA) will start for Houston against Toronto’s Hyun Jin Ryu (5-2, 2.62) in the opener of a three-game series against the Blue Jays in Buffalo on Friday night.
+Astros: Zack Greinke (5-2, 3.67 ERA) will start for Houston against Toronto’s Hyun Jin Ryu (5-2, 2.62 ERA) in the opener of a three-game series against the Blue Jays in Buffalo on Friday night.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports